EMODnet/EMODnet-Biology-Zooplankton-Biodiversity-Interpolated-Maps/README.md

 ## Data product

-This data product provides a spatial-temporal interpolation of zooplankton alpha diversity in the greater Baltic Sea area.
-Using observed Shannon diversity indices from environmental data, the product employs the DIVAnd (Data-Interpolating Variational Analysis in n-Dimensions) to create a three-dimensional interpolation across longitude, latitude, and seasonal time dimensions.
+This data product provides a spatial-temporal interpolation of zooplankton alpha diversity in the greater Baltic Sea area (including Skagerrak and Kattegat).
+Using observed Shannon diversity indices from environmental monitoring data, the product employs the DIVAnd (Data-Interpolating Variational Analysis in n-Dimensions) to create a three-dimensional interpolation across longitude, latitude, and seasonal time dimensions.

 The output includes interpolated diversity values, an associated error map, and metadata on the spatial-temporal grid resolution.
 It is tailored for ecological and oceanographic studies, aiding in the visualization and analysis of diversity trends over time and space.

 [Zooplankton_Diversity_Animation](https://github.com/user-attachments/assets/4ad56d24-6bb2-4328-a3cf-65f6922e88c7)

----

 ### Data Input